 Contact

-Previously, Levesque led maternal and child health initiatives at the National Institute for Children’s Health Quality, including the Infant Mortality and Early Childhood Comprehensive Systems CoIINs.
+At the state level, Levesque directs the Massachusetts Maternal Health Innovation initiative and Community Birth Strategy, which supports the execution of coordinated care strategies, workforce infrastructure, and sustainable public health implementation models.
+Before joining EDC, she led maternal and child health initiatives at the National Institute for Children’s Health Quality, including Infant Mortality and Early Childhood Comprehensive Systems CoIINs.

-Levesque holds an MPH in Health Policy and Management from the Boston University School of Public Health and a BA in Political Science from Boston University.
+Levesque holds a DrPH in Policy, Leadership, and Management in Maternal and Child Health and an MPH in Health Policy and Management from the Boston University School of Public Health.
 She is a native of Caracas, Venezuela, and is fluent in Spanish and English.